 • Contact local area businesses to see if they’d be willing to send a team or sponsor the event by donating food or batting.

-• Ask volunteers for coupons – you can get batting 1/2 price most of the time if you plan ahead.
+• Ask volunteers for coupons – you can get batting at a discount through our partner, BattingSuperSale most of the time if you plan ahead.

 STEP 3 – ONE MONTH OUT